Creating an Optimal Financial Plan

 Step 1 - Define and prioritize your client's goals

 The first step when creating an optimal plan is to determine what value you're optimizing for.
-In order to decide which plan is preferred you need a metric or set of metrics to compare the plans across.
-For example, are you optimizing the:
+To decide which plan is preferred you need a metric or set of metrics to compare.
+For example, are you optimizing for the:

 • Highest expected after-tax spending ability?